gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/06-create-a-virtual-machine.md

 ## Create a network interface

-A network interface connects a virtual machine to a virutal network.
+A network interface creates a connection between a virtual machine in a virtual network and the public internet.

 1. In the `main.tf` file, add the following Terraform code: